Guanghan

-Guanghan has an area of 538 km2, a population of 590,000, with urban population of 170,000.
+Guanghan has an area of 538 km2, a population of 626,132, with urban population of 368,933.
 A major part of the tourism is the nearby Sanxingdui ruins.
-The striking exhibits at the Sanxingdui Museum highlight archaeological finds that some Chinese archaeologists regard as even more important than the Terracotta Army.
+The striking exhibits at the Sanxingdui Museum highlight archaeological finds that some archaeologists regard as even more important than the Terracotta Army.

 The region is steadily becoming more industrialised and that is helping with the progression of agriculture and enhances the region's development.

+Administrative divisions

+Guanghan comprises 3 subdistricts and 9 towns: